Flow Rest API & gRPC (Access API)

 Overview

-At QuickNode, we are currently running Flow REST API and Flow gRPC (Access API) endpoints in Beta.
-In aggregate we serve 100s of billions of requests every month.
+At QuickNode, we are currently running Flow endpoints.
+In aggregate, we serve 100s of billions of requests every month.
 To make it easier for developers to integrate with QuickNode, we've created this documentation that shows how to make API requests using cURL, JavaScript, Python, go, Ruby and any applicable Web3 SDKs.
 QuickNode-supported Flow APIs include:

 - Flow REST API